HASBRO MOBILE APPLICATION PRIVACY NOTICE

 Our Mobile Apps do not take screen shots of activity on the device or perform similar activities.

-All Apps can access wi-fi for updates and periodically may send Game Info to us.
+All Apps can access wi-fi for updates and periodically may send Device Info and Game Info to us.

 3. Who Can See Info from the App?

-We let other people and companies see Game Info, to help us keep the App going and make it more fun.
+We let other people and companies see Device Info and Game Info, to help us keep the App going and make it more fun.

-FOR GROWN UPS: We use a third-party service provider, Localytics, to assist us in gathering analytics and statistical data in connection with the Mobile Apps (the Game Info) and to help us to display ads in some Apps.
+FOR GROWN-UPS: We use a service provider, Localytics, to assist us in gathering analytics and statistical data in connection with the Mobile Apps (the Device Info) and to help us to display ads in some Apps.

-We use Microsoft Power BI (Microsoft, Inc.) to provide a dashboard for Hasbro employees to generate reports from the aggregated Game Info.
+We use Microsoft Power BI (Microsoft, Inc.) to provide a dashboard for Hasbro employees to generate reports from the aggregated Device Info and Game Info.

 We use Amazon Web Services (Amazon.com, Inc.) to store content like videos and ads to display in our Apps and Game Info in Hasbro’s own private area of storage within AWS.

-For some Apps we use YouTube to store and send Hasbro videos for display in the App from Hasbro's YouTube channel, but we have made efforts to design so that Google does not receive any information from the App other than the information needed to send the video as we only use the YouTube API to provide the raw video feed that we control on our own YouTube channel (i.e., we are able to prevent you from following hyperlinks to other videos or webpages, or even indicating that the videos are coming from our YouTube channel, prevent the display of advertising, whether pre- or post-roll or around the video frame, and prevent the setting of web browser cookies or beacons on your App or device from YouTube using this method).
+For some Apps we use YouTube to store and send Hasbro-curated videos for display in the App from Hasbro's YouTube channel, but we have made efforts to design this so that Google does not receive any information from the App other than the information needed to send the video, as we only use the YouTube API to provide the raw video feed that we control on our own YouTube channel (i.e., we are able to disable hyperlinks to other videos or webpages, or even indicating that the videos are coming from our YouTube channel, prevent the display of advertising, whether pre- or post-roll or around the video frame, and prevent the setting of web browser cookies or beacons on your App or device from YouTube using this method).

-For multiplayer games like Beyblade Burst, we use Exit Games's Photon Cloud online multiplayer gaming platform.
-Match stats associated with your Blader ID are sent to our Amazon Web Services storage for purposes of keeping the results of matches for you and other players in your App and displaying progress in leaderboards to you and other players.
+For multiplayer games like Beyblade Burst, or Nerf LaserOps we use Exit Games's Photon Cloud online multiplayer gaming platform.
+Match stats associated with your Multiplayer ID are sent to our Amazon Web Services storage for purposes of keeping the results of matches for you and other players in your App and displaying progress in leaderboards to you and other players.